 Literally, the best thing about these low calorie protein balls is that they have only four ingredients.
 And if you have a well-stocked gluten-free pantry, you probably already have them on hand!

-Vegan protein powder: you need to use vegan protein as that is what thickens the energy balls and holds them together.
+- Vegan protein powder: You need to use vegan protein as that is what thickens the energy balls and holds them together.
 Vanilla or chocolate flavors work but vanilla protein powder pairs best with the blueberry flavor.

-Coconut milk: you want full-fat coconut milk and only the thick white cream from the can.
+- Coconut milk: You want full-fat coconut milk and only the thick white cream from the can.
 This makes the blueberry protein balls not only hold together better but taste extra rich.

-How To Make Them
+How To Make Low Calorie Protein Balls

-You must use a vegan protein for this recipe as vegan protein absorbs liquid which is what holds the balls together.
+You must use a vegan protein for this recipe, as vegan protein absorbs liquid which is what holds the balls together.

-Brown rice protein works well but will have a “chalkier” flavor.
+Brown rice protein works well, but will have a “chalkier” flavor.
 Pea protein works the best.

 Make sure to use full-fat coconut milk and only the thick white cream.
 Otherwise, the protein balls won’t hold together.

-Remember that if you choose a sweetened nut butter your no-bake protein balls will be sweeter.
+Remember that if you choose a sweetened nut butter, your no-bake protein balls will be sweeter.

 Store the low-calorie protein balls in an airtight container in the fridge and eat them chilled.
 Like this, they'll last about two weeks.

-They get too soft at room temperature so keep them chilled as long as possible.
+They get too soft at room temperature, so keep them chilled as long as possible.

 Freeze the protein balls between layers of parchment paper for up to 3 months.
 To enjoy them, let them thaw in the fridge overnight until you're ready to snack.

 Protein balls can be part of a healthy weight loss program.
-Because you want to consume a high protein diet to initiate weight loss, protein balls are a good way to bump up your intake without adding on too many calories.
+Because you want to consume a high-protein diet to initiate weight loss, protein balls are a good way to bump up your intake without adding on too many calories.

 Yes!
-Protein balls should be stored in the fridge freezer to prevent them from spoiling.
+Protein balls should be stored in the fridge or freezer to prevent them from spoiling.
 If stored in the freezer, make sure to thaw briefly in the fridge before eating.
 If the balls are in the fridge, they should last roughly seven to ten days.

 Low Calorie Protein Balls